 Accidental oral exposure most frequently occurs when pesticides have been taken from the original container and put into an unlabeled bottle or food container.
 Unfortunately, children are the most common victims in these situations.
-Store pesticides only in their original containers.
-Keep the original label attached to the container.
+Store pesticides only in their original containers, and keep the original label attached to the container.
+Store pesticides only in their original containers and keep the original label attached to the container.
+Store in a locked cabinet and/or on a high shelf to keep out of the reach of children.
 Never use your mouth to clear a spray line or to siphon a pesticide from a tank or container.
 After handling or working with pesticides, wash your hands and face thoroughly with soap and water before eating, drinking, or smoking.